cowens87/lotus_flower_bomb/README.md

 # README
 # Lotus Flower Bomb

-In this project, students will build upon the code in this repo to create a Tea Ordering Platform.
-Customers will be able to apply to buy teas, and Admins will be able to approve or reject applications and see statistics for the Teahousees, Teas, and Applications in the system.
 ## Learning Goals

 * Build out CRUD functionality for a many to many relationship